 First thing first: where do you live?

-Regardless of where you live, you can always have a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it inside your home.
-This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to supply enough heat to your home to keep you warm and comfy.
+Regardless of where you live, you can always have a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
+This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to provide enough heat to your home to keep you warm and comfy.

-A furnace could sometimes be less pricey to install but tends to cost more to run due to the cost of fuel while heat pumps can be a higher investment price but cost less over time.
+A furnace could sometimes be less pricey to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a higher investment price but cost less over time.